HessamCheraghi/resume/README.md

 # Hessam A. Cheraghi

 As a Front-End Engineer with 2+ years of experience, I specialize in creating responsive websites and applications with a focus on user experience and design.
-Leveraging Typescript,Next.js and React, I blend technical skill with creativity to deliver intuitive solutions.
+Leveraging React, Typescript and Next.js, I blend technical skill with creativity to deliver intuitive solutions.
 My collaborative approach and problem-solving skills enable me to contribute effectively to team projects.

 ## Contact Details